Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 dtype: float64

 The difference is negative, which is consistent with the theory, and about 0.14 pounds, which is comparable in size to the (apparent) first baby effect.
 But there is a strong correlation between father’s age and mother’s age.
-So what seems like a paternal age effect might actually be an indirect maternal age effect.
+So what seems like a paternal effect might actually be an indirect maternal effect.
 To find out, let’s see what happens if we control for the mother’s age.
 Run this model again with AGECON and AGECON2 as predictors.
 Does the observed effect of paternal age get smaller?

 To see if the remaining effect could be due to randomness, write a function that shuffles YO_DAD, runs the regression model, and returns the parameter associated with the shuffled column.
 How often does this parameter exceed the observed value?
 What conclusion can we draw from the results?